 Pan's Labyrinth has a faun, although in a twist authorized by the Rule of Creepy, he seems to be made mostly of rotting wood, thus representing a fusion of both the animal and vegetable realms of nature.

-Mr. Tumnus, a faun in the The Chronicles of Narnia.
-Also, other fauns are mentioned thoughout the series, along with satyrs.
+Mr. Tumnus, a faun in The Chronicles of Narnia.
+Also, other fauns are mentioned throughout the series, along with satyrs.
 The difference between them is that fauns have long tails, and satyrs have goat tails.
-The recent films expanded this difference, and made fauns human from the waist up with regular got tails, and satyrs looking more like human-sized goats that walk on their hind legs.
+The films expanded this difference, and made fauns human from the waist up with regular got tails, and satyrs looking more like human-sized goats that walk on their hind legs.

 In Xanth, Fauns love chasing nymphs and simulating summoning the stork with them.

 Matthew in Satyrday is ages old, but is quite irresponsible, with a mind of a child.
 Bonus points for having a pipe and being quite skilled with it.

 Nathaniel Hawthorne wrote a novel called The Marble Faun, though the faun there is the statue by Praxiteles, which is almost totally human in form.
 The faun has a human counterpart, however, in the novel's Donatello (no, not that one), Count of Monti Beni.